PhilippMDoerner/TinyPool/readme.md

 # TinyPool

 Tinypool is a minimalistic sqlite connection pool with support for multi-threaded access.
-It's essentially a global-variable `seq[DbConn]` that can be accessed in a thread-safe manner.
+It's essentially a global-variable `seq[DbConn]` associated with a `lock` that can be accessed in a thread-safe manner.
 It also grows and shrinks as configured, but more on that down the line.

 ## Quickstart